Our Story

 2015 – CABVI makes its debut in Syracuse by renting space to employ eight people, six of whom were legally blind.

-2018 – CABVI breaks ground on a new 23,000 square foot building for rehabilitation services, now named the Vision Health and Wellness Center.
-That same year, they move into a brand new 66,000 square foot facility and employs a total of 24 individuals, most of whom are blind or visually impaired.
+2018 – CABVI breaks ground on a new 23,000-square-foot building for rehabilitation services, now named the Vision Health and Wellness Center.
+That same year, they move into a brand new 66,000-square-foot facility and employ a total of 24 individuals, most of whom are blind or visually impaired.

 2019 – Rudy D’Amico retires and Edward Welsh is announced as the president and CEO.